-Follow these three steps if you are just starting your Catholic schools journey:
+Click on each of the tabs above and follow the three steps if you are just starting your Catholic schools journey.

 We invite prospective parents to explore our UPK, Pre-K, Kindergarten and Grades 1-8 elementary school programs by scheduling a call or in-person visit with any of our schools.
 A school representative will explain how our classrooms and technology are set up, and review our health and safety measures.
-Click here to set up a call or in-person visit with one of our schools.
+We are offering information sessions on specific dates (see our Events page), but you may also click here to set up a personalized tour with one of our schools at a date and time convenient to you.

 Thinking of Changing Schools?
 Apply Today for Catholic School!